ramstorm/midicloro/README.txt

 By David Ramström

 INTRODUCTION
-MIDIcloro adds MIDI clock, polyphonic chords, velocity and routing of channels to USB MIDI devices connected to a Raspberry Pi.
-Up to 4 input devices can be connected.
-The MIDI data from the inputs will be merged and sent to 1 output device.
-A USB MIDI interface can be used to connect devices with plain old MIDI connectors.
-The clock, chord, routing and velocity settings can be controlled in real-time via MIDI CC sent from the input devices.
+MIDIcloro turns your Raspberry Pi into a MIDI handling workhorse.
+This is what it does:
+- Takes the MIDI data from up to 4 USB input devices (sequencers, keyboards, controllers) and merges it into 1 output.
+- Adds MIDI clock, polyphonic chords, velocity and routing of channels to the MIDI data stream.
+- Settings can be controlled in real-time via MIDI CC sent from the input devices.
+- Plain old MIDI connectors (5-pin DIN) are supported by using a USB MIDI interface.

 EXAMPLE USE-CASES:
-Improved sequencer - Add clock, chords, velocity and channel routing (all controlled via MIDI CC) to your MIDI sequencer.
-The sequencer can be connected via USB if available, or via DIN MIDI by using a USB MIDI interface.
+Sequencer/keyboard rig - Add clock, chords, velocity and channel routing to the data sent from a MIDI sequencer.
+The settings are controlled via knobs on the sequencer.
+Connect a USB MIDI keyboard as well to mix notes from the sequencer with some live jamming on the keys.

+Gameboy as sequencer - Same scenario as above, but using a Nintendo Gameboy as MIDI sequencer.
+Translation of Gameboy link port data to MIDI needs to be handled before sent to MIDIcloro, i.e. you need: Gameboy, Arduinoboy, Raspberry Pi and a USB MIDI interface/dongle.

 Clock only - Use a Raspberry Pi running MIDIcloro as a master clock.
-You can use a USB MIDI controller to set the tempo with a knob.
+You can use a MIDI controller to set the tempo with a knob.

-Gameboy as a sequencer with added capabilities (MIDI clock, chords, channel routing, velocity).
-You need both an Arduinoboy and a Raspberry Pi to do this.

 MIDI CLOCK